WhatsApp/erlt/examples/README.md

 Copy the command for the example you want to focus on.

-> Note: the rebar plugin does not shell out to erltc: it passes a list of strings in memory.
+> Note: the rebar plugin does not shell out to erlt: it passes a list of strings in memory.

 # To run tests